-It’s almost a done deal that we will enter the realm of Major League Soccer.
+Major League Soccer doesn’ have a home here yet but it’s coming.
 Until then, you can watch our team play against United Soccer League opponents at First Tennessee Park (aka the Nashville Sounds stadium) on Jefferson Street.
 The website provides more details.

 Billed as America’s fastest short track, Nashville has a long-standing love affair with fast cars.
 NASCAR as well as other races at the Tennessee Fairgrounds, south of downtown.
 Admission is affordable; $5 for children, $10 for adults.